harrathore/iSchool/README.md

-# iSchool Assigments of Full Stack Web Development given by Intellipaat
+# iSchoolConnect Assigments of Full Stack Web Development given by Intellipaat